Adult Nursing BSc (Hons) Blended Learning

 Study Skills for Evidence-Based Practice - 10 credits

-This module aims to develop your academic writing skills, critical-thinking ability and reflective practice in the context of degree-level study.
-The content will also refer to numeracy skills, which for nursing are crucial in patient safety and wellbeing.
+This module aims to develop your academic writing skills, critical-thinking ability, and reflective practice in the context of degree-level study.
+The content will also refer to numeracy skills, which for nursing are crucial for patient safety and wellbeing.
 Some skills will also relate to developing competence in database searching and subsequently its importance in the utilisation and application of evidence-based nursing practice.
 The content of the module will also include relevant organisational skills and maintenance of personal wellbeing.

 The Foundations of Evidence-Informed Practice - 10 credits

 This module aims to introduce you to evidence-based practice and research in nursing.
 You will have the opportunity to develop understanding of your usefulness and importance in contributing to underpinning nursing knowledge and decisions.
 You will gain a fundamental understanding of various methodological approaches and the research process.
 The skills of appraising evidence and research will be explored and developed.

 Health and Wellbeing in the Community - 20 credits

 This module aims to develop your knowledge and understanding of the social, politico-economic, cultural, and environmental factors that influence individual and community health and wellbeing.
 The module aims to draw upon key international, national, and local initiatives to support learning and will take place within an inter-professional context.

 To achieve this aim, you will explore concepts of wellbeing, disabilities, disease and illness, health inequality and inequity.
 In addition, you will examine key health and social care initiatives that will enable you to understand the importance of person-centred approaches to wellbeing, prevention, care and support.
 As you progress through the module you will develop inter-professional capabilities of communication, role clarification, decision-making and team-working enabling you to practice and promote healthy conversations about lifestyle.